richardpct/hugo-richardpct.github.io/source/richardpct.github.io/content/post/aws-tuto-01.md

 ## Install a Web Server with Nginx

-The previous command displays on the output the public IP address of our webserver, wait a few seconds then connect into it via SSH:
+The previous command displays on the output the public IP address of our webserver, wait for a while then connect to it via SSH:

     $ ssh ec2-user@xx.xx.xx.xx
     # sudo su -